 Why not write your own?

 Although the above poems are all fitting and beautiful as a funeral tribute, why not consider writing your own poem?
 Take the time to think of all the most wonderful memories, characteristics, and traits about the deceased and incorporate them into a poem dedicated solely to them.
 This is a true personal form of tribute, as the words will come straight from the heart and will be dedicated to their being, a beautiful way to pay your respects.
-A poem written for the service, will also mean so much more to the family of the departed.
+A poem written for the service, will mean more than words to the family.